 Friends University offers a unique opportunity to study the profession of marriage and family therapy in Wichita or Kansas City.
-With locations in the two largest metropolitan areas in the state of Kansas, we’re able to offer plenty of exciting internship opportunities as part of your degree program.
+With locations in the two largest metropolitan areas in the state of Kansas, we’re able to offer plenty of exciting internship opportunities as part of this degree program.
 In addition, both of these locations offer great shopping, dining, cultural opportunities and more!

 Psychotherapy with individuals, couples and families all require specialized knowledge and training as well as personal inspiration.
 Our COAMFTE (Commission on Accreditation for Marriage and Family Therapy Education) accredited program offers extensive training and experience providing care to others in personal distress.
 Each year advanced students in the program collectively provide more than 10,000 hours of relational services to individuals, couples and families.
 In this, we believe we have created a unique graduate training experience that offers you these practices and more.

 The Master of Science in Family Therapy Program at Friends University is pleased to provide a public portfolio of program information in compliance with the Council for Higher Education Accreditation and the Commission on Accreditation for Marriage and Family Therapy Education.
 This information includes but is not limited to the MSFT program’s mission statement, program goals, student learning outcomes, faculty information, demographic data, student achievement data, and policies and procedures supporting the Marriage and Family Therapy program at Friends University.
 To access the information, please select the following link to the MSFT LiveText Portfolio Management System (www.livetext.com), select the “visitor pass,” and enter the following code: 340BA284